Information, guidance, and teaching resources about relationships and sexual health in schools.

 According to the Sex Education Forum Go to https://www.sexeducationforum.org.uk/resources/evidence/relationships-and-sex-education-evidence (opens new window), national and international research shows that good quality RSE protects young people.

-In fact, young people who have had good RSE and easy access to services are more likely to:
+Young people who have good RSE and easy access to services are more likely to:

 • choose to have sex for the first time when they're older